PP Police Pay

 Frequently Asked Questions

-How long does ill-health retirement take?
+How long does police ill-health retirement take?

 Not automatically.
-You receive your accrued pension immediately (without actuarial reduction).
-If you qualify for 'Upper Tier' benefits because you cannot work at all, you receive an enhancement to your service.
+You receive your accrued pension immediately without actuarial reduction.
+If you qualify for Upper Tier benefits — because you cannot sustain any regular employment — you also receive an enhancement to your pensionable service.
+Lower Tier receives accrued pension only.

-Can I work after ill-health retirement?
+Can I work after ill-health retirement from the police?

 Yes.
 You have been retired because you cannot perform the duties of a police constable.
 This does not legally prevent you from working in a civilian capacity.
+In fact, being able to work elsewhere is the defining factor for Lower Tier rather than Upper Tier.

-Is stress covered for ill-health retirement?
+Is stress or PTSD covered for police ill-health retirement?

-Can the force refuse ill-health retirement?
+Can the police refuse medical retirement?

 Related Resources